kristerkari/pinar/README.md

 ### More examples

-The [examples folder](/examples) has a React Native app that you can run on your machine to see the carousel being used with a lot of different options.
+The [`/examples` folder](/examples) has a React Native app that you can run on your machine to see the carousel being used with a lot of different options.

 If you don't want to run the app, you can have a look at the [components folder](/examples/components) for example components.